 What is mortgage insurance?

-Also called mortgage life insurance, this is a unique financial product which insurance companies and mortgage lenders offer to new homeowners.
+Mortgage insurance, often referred to as mortgage life insurance, is often offered by insurance companies and mortgage lenders to homebuyers.
 It pays your mortgage if you die with a balance remaining.
 Mortgage insurance is designed to protect your family and ensures that they get to keep your house after your death.

 Unlike with a traditional life insurance policy, your loved ones won’t receive a payout.
 The proceeds of your policy go directly to your lender.

 The payout matches the amount you owe to the lender.
 As you pay off your home loan, the death benefit amount also reduces.
-The premium, however, doesn’t change and is usually rolled into your monthly mortgage payments.
-Your policy will last the same number of years as your home loan.
+The mortgage insurance premium, however, doesn’t change and is aggregated into your monthly mortgage payments.
+Your policy will lasts for as many years as your home loan.
 Mortgage insurance is nice because you don't have to worry about your family losing the house in the event of your death but, it can get expensive to pay and doesn't offer any other benefits aside from paying off the mortgage.

 Why is mortgage insurance so expensive?

 Mortgage insurance, as said mentioned, is often sold by mortgage lenders.
-Since premiums are factored into monthly mortgage payments, the whole process is smooth and efficient.
-As a matter of fact, this convenience is the most important benefit of lender-based mortgage insurance.
+Since the mortgage insurance premiums are included in your monthly mortgage cost, the whole process is smooth and efficient.
+Convenience of payments is one of the most important benefits of lender-offered mortgage insurance.

-Of course, the lack of a medical exam means people with underlying health conditions are more likely to get approval.
+Of course, no required medical exam means people with underlying health conditions are more likely to get approval.
 However, the coverage is not guaranteed.
 You can get turned down if the carrier thinks you’re too risky to insure.

 Also, since the insurer can’t learn about your health in detail, they are taking on more risk by offering you a policy.
-They pass on that extra risk to you in form of higher premiums.
-For this reason, the cost of a mortgage insurance policy is considerably higher than the same amount of term life insurance.
+They pass on that extra risk to you in form of higher mortgage insurance premiums.
+For this reason, the cost of mortgage life insurance is considerably higher than the same amount of term life insurance.
 You could be in incredible health but, you will still have to pay the same premiums as everyone else.
 If you have ever wondered why mortgage insurance is expensive, well, there’s your answer.

-While your bank or mortgage will try the hard sell on you, you should think carefully before signing up for a mortgage insurance policy.
+While your bank or mortgage will try the hard sell on you, you should think carefully before signing up for a mortgage life insurance.
 Ask yourself: Is the extra cost worth it?
 Are there any more affordable options available?

 What are alternatives to mortgage insurance?

-Term life insurance is a viable alternative to mortgage insurance.
+A viable alternative to mortgage insurance is term life insurance.
 You can select the policy term to match the number of years left on your home loan.
 If you die with a balance remaining, your family can use the death benefit to repay the mortgage.

 The premiums for term life insurance are lower than for a comparable mortgage life policy.
-That’s because it requires thorough medical underwriting.
+That’s because it often requires a medical exam.

 When you apply for a term life policy, you will have to undergo a physical examination and answer a health questionnaire.
 The more information the insurer has about your health, the more accurately they can assess your risk and calculate your premium rate.
-As a result, they are able to offer lower premiums.
+As a result, they can provide lower premiums.

 Also, your family is free to use the payout however they like.
-They can use it to cover burial costs, mortgage debts, education costs, or anything else they deem fit.
+They can use it to cover living expenses, burial costs, paying off a mortgage, education costs, and more.

 Term life insurance is better than mortgage insurance in several aspects.
 It is usually less costly than the latter and gives you and your beneficiaries more flexibility.

-Is term life insurance a better choice than mortgage insurance for protecting your home?
+Term life insurance vs. mortgage insurance for protecting your home?

 For most people, the answer is yes.
 Unless you have a serious underlying medical condition, term life insurance is likely to be a better choice for the following reasons.